cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 ### Setting up the Gradle module structure for our Compose Compatibility Layer

 Remember, the goal is to build a compatibility layer offering an API callable from Compose 1.6 *and* Compose 1.7 environments.
-This requires two Gradle modules: `compose-compat-on16` and `compose-compat-on17`.
+This requires creating two Gradle modules: `compose-compat-on16` and `compose-compat-on17`.

 ```mermaid
 graph TD